lionelblonde/sam-tf-complete-history/README.md

 ## Acknowledgments

+* Interaction simulated with the [openai/gym](https://github.com/openai/gym) API.
-Some utilities were inspired from [openai/baselines](https://github.com/openai/baselines).
+* Some utilities were inspired from [openai/baselines](https://github.com/openai/baselines).